 In coaching and working with hundreds of people she discovered an unhelpful pattern.

-The persistent idea that some emotions were 'bad' and others 'good'
+The persistent idea that some emotions are 'bad' and others are 'good'.

 One that didn't bring them the fulfilment that they sought.

 Notions of 'good' and 'bad' emotions are unhelpful in our increasingly complex and uncertain world.

 Often when we see our child struggle with a difficult emotion like frustration, sadness or anger it triggers a strong response in us.

 It's uncomfortable to see someone we love in pain and it reminds us of our own unfixed pain.
 In an attempt to feel back in control we rush to find a solution.

 We jump in to help at the first opportunity.